teajay99/bachelor_thesis/README.md

 Hello there,

-my name is Timo Jakobs and this repository contains my bachelor's thesis in physics supervised by Prof. Dr. Carsten Urbach from the university of Bonn.
+my name is Timo Jakobs and this repository contains my bachelor's thesis in physics supervised by Prof. Dr. Carsten Urbach from the University of Bonn.
 The thesis itself can be found [here](https://raw.githubusercontent.com/teajay99/bachelor_thesis/main/thesis/thesis.pdf).
 The three directories found here contain the following things:

 ## numerics